 We found 4 internists who accept Harvard Pilgrim Health Care near Harvard, MA.

-Dr. Edwin Knights' specialties are allergy and general internal medicine.
-He practices in Acton, MA and Harvard, MA.
-His hospital/clinic affiliations include Acton Medical Associates, P.C. and Emerson Hospital.
-He attended Johns Hopkins University School of Medicine and then went on to complete his residency at Tufts Medical Center and a hospital affiliated with Johns Hopkins University.
-Dr. Knights's average patient rating is 4.5 stars out of 5.
-He is in-network for Aetna, Medicaid, Medicare, and more.
-He has received the following distinctions: Valedictorian, Williston Academy; Francis Wayland Scholar Award; and Merck Prize (organic Chem).
-New patients are welcome to contact Dr. Knights's office for an appointment.
+Dr. Edwin Knights works as an allergist and general internist.
+He has a 4.5 out of 5 star average patient rating.
+Dr. Knights's hospital/clinic affiliations include Acton Medical Associates, P.C. and Emerson Hospital.
+He honors Aetna, Medicaid, Medicare, and more.
+Dr. Knights has an open panel.
+After attending Johns Hopkins University School of Medicine, he completed his residency training at Tufts Medical Center and a hospital affiliated with Johns Hopkins University.
+He has received professional recognition including the following: Valedictorian, Williston Academy; Francis Wayland Scholar Award; and Merck Prize (organic Chem).

 Clinical interests: Skin Issues, Rheumatic Diseases, Women's Health Issues

-Dr. Maria Del Carmen Al-Homsi is an internist in Harvard, MA.
-She honors several insurance carriers, including Blue Cross/Blue Shield, Medicaid, and Medicare.
-Dr. Al-Homsi attended National Autonomous University of Mexico (UNAM) Faculty of Medicine and then went on to complete her residency at UMass Memorial Medical Center.
+Dr. Maria Del Carmen Al-Homsi is a physician who specializes in general internal medicine.
+She accepts several insurance carriers, including Blue Cross/Blue Shield, Medicaid, and Medicare.
+She graduated from National Autonomous University of Mexico (UNAM) Faculty of Medicine.
+Dr. Al-Homsi completed her residency training at UMass Memorial Medical Center.
 She speaks Spanish.
-She is accepting new patients.
+Dr. Al-Homsi is accepting new patients.

 Conditions / Treatments